-Where is Massachusetts state in the United States?
+Where is Massachusetts?
+Location of Massachusetts in the United States.

 Known formally as the Commonwealth of Massachusetts, the Bay State has many nicknames.
 From the Pilgrim State and the Puritan State, to the Old Colony State and the Baked Bean State, Massachusetts is all encompassing.
 There is a variety of geography, culture, and climate to be found in the northeastern state.
 Considered one of the six New England states, Massachusetts is situated along the East Coast.